 Presentation by Dr. Elizabeth Benton, University of Georgia (as seen on Cornell University’s ForestConnect webinar series)

-Join Dr. Elizabeth Benton, whose research with this pest and chemical treatments has refined prescriptions for insecticides and assessed impacts to aquatic organisms.
+Join Dr. Elizabeth Benton, whose research on pesticide treatments for HWA has refined the management guidelines for treating large trees and assessed impacts to aquatic organisms.
 She will discuss recommendations for Imidacloprid applications, and share her research on the ecological risk associated with its use.
 Responsible Imidacloprid use results in minimal risks to forest streams, while preserving hemlock forests.

 “Neonicotinoids, Bees, and Urban Trees: The Controversy Defined”